Xilinx/video-sdk/docs/include/ffmpeg/video_xcode.rst

 Considerations for Decoding and Encoding 4K Streams
 ===================================================

-The Xilinx Video SDK solution supports real-time decoding and encoding of 4k streams with the following notes:
+The |SDK| solution supports real-time decoding and encoding of 4k streams with the following notes:

-- The Alveo U30 video pipeline is optimized for live-streaming use cases.
+- The Xilinx video pipeline is optimized for live-streaming use cases.
 For 4k streams with bitrates significantly higher than the ones typically used for live streaming, it may not be possible to sustain real-time performance.
 - When decoding 4k streams with a high bitrate, increasing the number of entropy buffers using the :option:`-entropy_buffers_count` option can help improve performance
 - When encoding raw video to 4k, set the :option:`-s` option to ``3840x2160`` to specify the desired resolution.
 - When encoding 4k streams to H.264, the :option:`-slices` option is required to sustain real-time performance.
 A value of 4 is recommended.
 This option is not required when encoding to HEVC.